 One ask on your side: let your team know this is a serious project.
 The quality of what we build depends directly on how openly they engage.
 When people understand the stakes, the sessions deliver.

-What we cover: Machine database audit, after-sales workflow mapping, technician knowledge gap analysis, manual inventory review, data quality assessment.
+What we cover: Machine database audit, after-sales workflow mapping, quote generation process review, OEM catalog inventory, data quality assessment.

 What Eurostar gets: A clear picture of the opportunity, validated by the people who live it every day.